RSM-git/rsm-git.github.io/content/network-analysis.md

 |         Avg. degree         | 11.64  | 15.39  |
 |        Median degree        |   4    |   10   |
 | Avg. clustering coefficient | 0.220  | 0.269  |

+The average degree of the graph is increased by removing the nodes, but the median degree is also increased, which means that the graph is more dense after removing the nodes.

 Once again we chose to look at the largest connected component of the graph, which can be seen below.